Do You Get Super on Overtime in Australia? (The Answer Might Surprise You)

 Common mistakes employers make with super

-The most frequent super errors include: not paying super on shift loadings or penalty rates that form part of ordinary hours (these are OTE), excluding bonuses and commissions from OTE calculations, still applying the abolished $450 monthly threshold, paying super on base salary only when allowances should be included, not paying super on paid leave, and classifying workers as contractors when they are actually employees.
+About the most frequent super errors include: not paying super on shift loadings or penalty rates that form part of ordinary hours (these are OTE), excluding bonuses and commissions from OTE calculations, still applying the abolished $450 monthly threshold, paying super on base salary only when allowances should be included, not paying super on paid leave, and classifying workers as contractors when they're actually employees.
 The ATO estimates billions of dollars in super goes unpaid each year.
 These errors can be genuine mistakes, but they have a real impact on your retirement balance over time.

 When overtime CAN attract super